oceanprotocol-archive/df-js/README.md

 # Ocean Data Farming

-This repo defines core operations and eligibility criterias for Ocean Data Farming (DF).
+This repo defines core operations and eligibility criteria for Ocean Data Farming (DF).
 This repo should be considered as single source-of-truth in case of any conflicts.
 One key file is `datafarms-list.json`, which lists the data pools that are eligible for DF rewards.

 # Contents